-2.1 CONTRACTOR hereby agrees to perform the services for the "Service_Description", as more particularly described in Exhibit "A" attached hereto and by this reference made a part hereof, ("Property") in accordance with the Scope of Services outlined in the specifications, ""Solicitation_Type_Abbreviation" # "Solicitation_Number"", attached hereto and made a part hereof as Exhibit "A" and CONTRACTOR's response thereto, attached hereto and made a part hereof as Composite Exhibit "B".
-CONTRACTOR agrees to do everything required by this Agreement, the Sealed Bid Package, Addenda to this Agreement, and Commission award complete with proposal form.
+2.1 CONTRACTOR hereby agrees to perform the services for the "Service\Description", ("Property") as more particularly described in, and in accordance with the Scope of Services outlined in the specifications, ""Solicitation\Type\Abbreviation" # "Solicitation\Number"", attached hereto and made a part hereof as Exhibit "A" and CONTRACTOR's response thereto, attached hereto and made a part hereof as Exhibit "B".
+CONTRACTOR agrees to perform all services required pursuant to this Agreement, the Sealed Bid Package, Addenda to this Agreement, and Commission award complete with proposal form.